pl-buiquang/appfm-deploy/README.md

 3. Add an additional disk to the virtual machine : change in the file Vagrantfile the path to a virtual disk that will be created/used as additionnal disk for the virtual machine

-4. Installation (may take about 15~20 minutes) :
+4. Installation (may take about 15~30 minutes) :
 vagrant up
+vagrant ssh
+/vagrant/scripts/setup.sh

 5. First run :
-vagrant ssh
-cd vagrant
+cd /vagrant
 ./start.sh

 When finished you can go to http://localhost:8080

+To disconnect session from the virtual machine: exit

+To stop the server (and the virtual machine) : vagrant halt (from anywhere within the cpm directory)

+To restart :
+vagrant ssh (from anywhere within the cpm directory) cd /vagrant
+./start.sh

+To completly destroy the virtual machine (needs re installation (step 4)) : vagrant destroy (from anywhere within the cpm directory)

 == Web interface ==